Intel MCS 4/40 from Lawrence Hale

 The acquired system included many original Intel 4/40 manuals and 4040 documents.
 Also listings of Intel Insite library programs.
 I'll catalog these and scan those not readily available.
 Many Intel intellec 4 and 4/40 manuals are at bitsavers.org MCS40 and MCS4 folders.

 In late 2023 I scanned Hale's partial copy of the Intel Insite Library of programs for the Intel 4004 and 4040.
 Here's the text-file of the Insite programs by title as taken from an online list of Insite documents.
 I've marked a few titles as missing from Hale's copy.
 And Hale didn't have the first sections of the library document, only the sections with actual code.
-This is too big a document to carry on my Web site.
-Contact me for PDF copies of the programs.
-Over time, if people extract actual assembly code from these, let me know and I'll carry that much-smaller source. - Herb Johnson
+Here's my 300+ page scan of the Insite 4004 4040 library document.
+Many programs are actually listed out; others were distributed by Intel on paper tape and as seperate documents.
+If you extract actual assembly code from these pages, let me know and I'll carry that much-smaller source. - Herb Johnson

 I purchased a black/white fuse cap, and a blue-framed fuse holder.